André Masson (1896-1987) — “Rencontre” — Original print, signed and numbered 4/50 — France, 1975

 950 €

 A central figure of Surrealism, André Masson was one of the inventors of automatic painting — a freedom of gesture that would directly influence Pollock and American Abstract Expressionism.
-His graphic œuvre, poised between myth, metamorphosis and vital energy, is today held in the most important collections worldwide.
+His graphic œuvre, poised between myth, metamorphosis and vital energy, is today held in the world’s foremost collections.

 Original colour print, signed in pencil, numbered 4/50.
-Laid paper with embossed edges.
+Laid paper with deckle edges.

 Image: 29.5 × 20.5 cm — Sheet: 47.8 × 35 cm.